tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Depending on whether the client is configured to accept the proxy's certificate as authoritative for the public name, this may trigger the retry logic described in {{handle-server-response}} or result in a connection failure.
-A proxy which is not authoritative for the public name cannot forge a signal to disable ESNI.
+A proxy which is not authoritative for the public name cannot forge a signal to disable ECHO.

-A non-conformant MITM proxy which instead forwards the ESNI extension, substituting its own KeyShare value, will result in the client-facing server recognizing the key, but failing to decrypt the SNI.
+A non-conformant MITM proxy which instead forwards the ECHO extension, substituting its own KeyShare value, will result in the client-facing server recognizing the key, but failing to decrypt the SNI.
 This causes a hard failure.
 Clients SHOULD NOT attempt to repair the